Yamaha XS400 Cafe Racer: Ditching The Rearsets28th July 2019

 You can follow my journey if you want, here: Yamaha XS400 Cafe Racer

-And I am always interested to hear about your XS400, Cafe Racer or not.
+And I am always interested to hear about your XS400, whether a Cafe Racer or not.

 Universal foot pegs available here on Amazon